-In some ways this may be my favourite feature of microinverters.
+In some ways, this may be my favourite feature of microinverters.
 With a string system, you can run up to 600 volts and 10 amps through each panel.
 That’s a lot of energy through a solar panel.
 While panels are designed to run at 1000 volts, the less stress you can put on a product, the better.
 If there is shade on part of the panel, the shaded spot will consume energy, and heat up the panel.
-The panel will quickly engage the bypass diode to prevent heat damaging the cell or backsheet.
-If this happens frequently, the bypass didode could fail.
+The panel will quickly engage the bypass diode to prevent heat damaging the cell or back sheet.
+If this happens frequently, the bypass diode could fail.
 With a Microinverter, only the voltage of just one panel will run through the panel.
 Around 40 volts and 10 amps.
 Will less energy becomes fewer hotspots, and the bypass diode will hardly ever have to engage.
-This means the bypass diode has less change of failing.
+This means the bypass diode has less chance of failing.
 If the bypass diode does fail, it is simple to pick it up with Ephase monitoring.

 6. Individual panel monitoring

 Data geeks love Enphase.
 Enphase can monitor the production of every panel individually.
 But let’s see how valuable panel monitoring is.

 If trees are growing excessively, it could be a good indication of when to cut them back.